How Much Does Facebook Advertising Cost in 2020?

 How much does Facebook advertising cost?

-The average cost for advertising on Facebook is $0.97 per click and $7.19 per one thousand impressions.
-If your ad campaign focuses on earning likes or app downloads, you can expect to pay an average of $1.07 per like and $5.47 per download.
+Facebook advertising costs, on average, $0.97 per click and $7.19 per 1000 impressions.
+Ad campaigns focused on earning likes or app downloads can expect to pay $1.07 per like and $5.47 per download, on average.

 [Summary] Facebook ad costs